One command. Transparent interception.

 Delay newly published versions, carefully

-Fast-follow supply chain attacks publish a malicious version seconds after a legitimate one, timed to catch automated upgrade scripts before the community notices. cooldownDays creates a time buffer — a hopeful freshness guard, not proof of safety.
+Fast-follow supply chain attacks publish a malicious version seconds after a legitimate one, timed to catch automated upgrade scripts before the community notices. cooldownDays creates a time buffer, a hopeful freshness guard rather than proof of safety.

 Avoid being first on a release